District Administration

 - Graduates who chose to enter the workforce directly after high school typically have no difficulty obtaining skilled employment in their field.

-- Our postsecondary programs in Cosmetology, Dental Assisting, Medical Assisting, Practical Nursing and Surgical Technology provide outstanding educational opportunities for high school graduates.
+- Our postsecondary programs in cosmetology, dental assisting, medical assisting and practical nursing provide outstanding educational opportunities for high school graduates.

 Our dedication to our students’ future is reflected in our state-of-the-art equipment, our well maintained grounds and facilities, and our commitment to quality education and individual attention provided by a talented and diversified professional staff.
 We believe in rigor and relevance for all studies, measuring results of student success, and in building relationships throughout our school community.
 With our students, parents, teachers and professionals from local businesses and industry working toward one goal, McCann Technical School is the right choice to prepare students for success.